 I hike to the Sun Gate and left Machu Picchu right before its closing.
 By that time, the entire citadel would be emptied and it’s a good time to take pictures without people walking around in the shot.
 In fact, this is the best time for photographers to take pictures of Machu Picchu because the sun casts a beautiful light on the citadel in the late afternoon.
 If you are lucky, you may also see a rainbow straddling across Machu Picchu after the afternoon rain in the rainy season.

 Before I get into the most “common” way to go to Machu Picchu, I would like to start with the historic Inca Trail 4-day trek.
 It is truly an adventure and a once-in-a-lifetime experience.
-I had done so much research about the trek and sadly I couldn’t make it in the end because of the time constraints and tourist limit (they gave out very fast).
-I would recommend, though, any of my friends who are contemplating a visit to Peru going for it (or maybe I will go back there someday).
+I had done so much research about the trek and sadly I couldn’t make it in the end because of time constraints and tourist limits (they gave out very fast).
+I would recommend, though, any of my friends who are contemplating a visit to Peru to go for it (or maybe I will go back there someday).
 The Inca Trail is a historic route used by the Incas in the old times to enter Machu Picchu.
 The trail goes through the ruins of Sacsayhuaman and the picturesque Sacred Valley.
-To protect the trail from erosion and overuse, the Peruvian government is limiting the number of trekkers to about 200 each day per season; as a result, trekking groups always book out rather quickly, and sometimes books out months in advance.
+To protect the trail from erosion and overuse, the Peruvian government is limiting the number of trekkers to about 200 each day per season; as a result, trekking groups always book out rather quickly and sometimes book out months in advance.

 The scenic train, the rain, and the bus ride